weiaicunzai/Self_Contained_OpenMMLab/README.md

 These self-contained modules can be easily integrated into your research project by simply copying and pasting them.
 This project is suitable for research projects.

+***Note: Since mmcv is a foundational library for computer vision research and supports many openmmlab code bases, and installing mmcv through pip is fairly easy.
+So I keep dependecies of mmcv in this project to keep the code simple and clean.***

+## Structure

+### mmsegmentation

+#### data augmentation
+mmsegmentation.mmseg.datasets.pipelines.transforms.py --> mmsegmentation.transform.py